Duane Kuiper: Cleveland Indians (1974–1981)

-He made his major league debut on September 9 as a late inning defensive replacement for Jack Brohamer, and grounded into a double play in his only at-bat.
-However, he fared far better in his future plate appearances, collecting nine singles, two doubles, two walks and four RBIs in 24 plate appearances.
+Kuiper made his major league debut on September 9 as a late inning defensive replacement for Jack Brohamer, and grounded into a double play in his only at-bat.
+However, he fared far better in his remaining plate appearances that season, collecting nine singles, two doubles, two walks and four RBIs in 24 plate appearances.

 Though Kuiper spent time with the triple-A Oklahoma City 89ers in 1975, he spent most of the season in the majors, splitting time with Brohamer at second base, and batting second in manager Frank Robinson's batting order.
 Following the season, the Indians dealt Brohamer to the White Sox, clearing a spot for Kuiper to play every day.

 Primarily a slap hitter, Kuiper maintained a decent batting average (lifetime .271) while proving to be an above average defender, leading American League second basemen in fielding percentage in 1976 and 1979.
 He hit his only career home run against Chicago White Sox pitcher Steve Stone on August 29, 1977.
-Kuiper holds the major league record for most career at-bats with exactly one home run in the live-ball era.
+Kuiper holds the MLB record for most career at-bats with only one home run in the live-ball era.
+In interviews for a video, Super Duper Baseball Bloopers, Stone claimed that he wasn't properly warmed up for the game, with only seven minutes to warm up, because his manager didn't know the game was starting 12 minutes earlier than expected.
+Kuiper's counter-argument was, "Steve would like to tell you he wasn't loose.
+Well, he was loose enough to strike out the first batter of the game."
 Since the game in question was on national television, Kuiper's singular feat was captured on video.
 (Giants telecasts, for which Kuiper is currently an announcer, will run the highlight from time to time to poke fun at him.
 On April 25, 2014, the Giants held "Duane Kuiper Home Run Bobblehead Night" for their game against the Indians.)

 On May 30, 1977, Kuiper scored the only run for either team in Dennis Eckersley's no-hitter against the California Angels.

 On July 27, 1978, playing against the Yankees at Yankee Stadium, Kuiper hit two bases-loaded triples.
 He is one of only three Major League players to accomplish this feat, the other two players being Elmer Valo (1949) and Bill Bruton (1959).

 On May 15, 1981, Len Barker pitched a perfect game against the Toronto Blue Jays with Kuiper at second base.
 Kuiper fielded five ground balls to contribute to the effort.
 Shortly after Kuiper suffered a knee injury that caused him to miss most of the 1980 season, the Indians acquired Alan Bannister from the White Sox.
 The two platooned at second in 1981.
 He batted .257 with 14 RBI that season.